 - If this rule is applied > Stop processing next rules

 - If this rule is not applied > Go to the next rule

 Add a new server-side signature rule, as shown in Fig. 1., and name it, e.g. External signature.
 Place the new signature rule under the rule configured for internal emails.
 Next, on the Recipients tab, select Add > External recipients (Fig. 5.).

 Go to the Design tab and create a new signature template that will be used for emails sent outside your organization (Fig. 6.).

 On the Options tab, leave the default options selected, as shown in Fig. 4., or adjust the settings to your needs.

-Click Save () in the Manage Signatures App to apply your changes and make the signatures available for your users.
+Click Save () in the SIGNATURE RULES section to apply your changes and make the signatures available for your users.

 If you configured these rules according to the steps provided above, email signatures will be added to messages sent by all users in your organization.
 If you want to limit the scope of senders, make additional changes on the Senders tab.
 Learn more

 Create a new client-side signature rule (Fig. 7.).
 Provide a descriptive name, for example Internal signature.
 Be sure the rule is turned on.